purcell/cl-libify/README.md

 Note that some cl functions do not have exact replacements, e.g. `flet`, so further code changes might still be necessary.

+You can also use `cl-libify-mark-cl-symbols-obsolete` to mark old `cl` names as obsolete, so that the byte compiler will help flag their use.

 ## Installation

 ### Manual